Last Update- August 22, 2019

-Welcome to the Comptroller of Maryland's Procurement Information.
+Welcome to the Comptroller of Maryland' Procurement Information.

-The Administration and Finance Office's (Finance Office) mission is to provide high-quality, efficient and timely financial and administration services to support the achievement of the goals and objectives of the Comptroller of Maryland.
-The Finance Office manages procurements which allow the agency to acquire the commodities, services and technology that is necessary to carry out the Comptroller's mission.
+The Administration and Finance Office' (Finance Office) mission is to provide high-quality, efficient and timely financial and administration services to support the achievement of the goals and objectives of the Comptroller of Maryland.
+The Finance Office manages procurements which allow the agency to acquire the commodities, services and technology that is necessary to carry out the Comptroller' mission.
 The following information is to provide general procurement guidelines and links to additional information.
-I suggest you also visit the State's Procurement Website.
+Please visit the State's Procurement Website.

-The statute governing Maryland's procurement process can be found in the Annotated Code of Maryland, State Finance and Procurement Article.
+The statute governing Maryland' procurement process can be found in the Annotated Code of Maryland, State Finance and Procurement Article.
 The administrative regulations covering procurement issues can be found in COMAR, Title 21 - State Procurement Regulations.

 - The State Treasurer - banking; investment; and other financial services as well as insurances and insurance related needs;

 - Department of General Services (DGS) - commodities; capital construction; capital construction-related service; architectural and engineering; maintenance; single item of equipment or single equipment lease; equipment contracts and leases of equipment;